-Marcos Ross is a PhD candidate working at the psychiatry department of the Amsterdam UMC (location VUmc).
+Marcos Ross is a PhD candidate working at the psychiatry department of the Amsterdam UMC.
 With a background in biochemistry, neuroscience, and philosophy of mind, he has a multidisciplinary mindset and a profound interest for the human experience.
 He is especially passionate about bringing an integrated view of mind, body, and world closer to scientific discourse and healthcare.
-His past research has focused on well-being from a network science perspective and has seen that personalized network models that include both symptoms and well-being traits (e.g., satisfaction, optimism) can be a powerful tool to increase self-understanding.
+His current research focuses on the remote measurement of cognitive functioning and its link to mental health outcomes.
+He also cares about science communication, which is why he is the co-host of the Stress Navigation podcast, a project he and other Stress in Action colleagues launched in 2024.
 He is also a musician (Marcos Ross Music).
 Overall, he is a driven and creative person, always open to learn.

 Marcos Ross